 We take into consideration heaps of different factors when designing a pattern for you: your gait, your foot shape, your support requirements, the style you’re after, donning and doffing (putting them on and taking them off), the materials we’ve decided on, the overall construction technique, and many more.

-When considering what you want your shoe to be made from, you don’t need to limit yourself to cow’s leather.
+When considering what you want your shoe to be made from, you don’t need to limit yourself.
 We create footwear uppers from:

 You can choose from: